What is Contract Costing?

 - Each contract is distinct and requires separate accounting.

-- With progress of work, profit or loss, and materials specially procured for each individual contract being tracked and recorded.
+- With the progress of work, profit or loss, and materials specially procured for each individual contract being tracked and recorded.

 Difference Between Job Costing And Contract Costing